 “We are not good at recognizing distant threats even if their probability is 100%.

-Following on from last week’s “if permaculture is the answer climate change is the question” … Part 2 of my research project for my Certificate IV Permaculture study via Tafe NSW Digital online studies to gain understanding about the why of permaculture asked me to share three resources useful to either explain or give more information about Peak Oil.
+Following on from last week’s “if permaculture is the answer climate change is the question” … Part 2 of my research project for my Certificate IV Permaculture via Tafe NSW and the National Environment Centre flexible online learning to gain understanding about the why of permaculture asked me to share three resources useful to either explain or give more information about Peak Oil.

 Confession time… I missed the popularising of the term “peak oil“.
 Up ’til now I thought we were heading for a plain old oil crisis.
 However, I was no less concerned after I did a few Google searches and found these: